Haar/Sprintly-Terminal/README.md

 - Branching
   - Lets you create (if required) and checkout a named branch for a specific story, grouped into folders by their type

+## Issues

+Bug reports and pull requests are welcome :)

+Some times there are minor changes to how Sly caches data between releases; if you find Sly randomly stops working when upgrading your version, simply remove your .sly folder and run sly setup again.

 ### Testing

 Unfortunately, the majority of testing (of the Sly CLI) requires a Sprint.ly account - then again, why would you be touching this if you didn't have an account in the first place? :P